Parallel Connected Solar Panels

 Photovoltaic solar panels generate a current when exposed to sunlight (irradiance) and we can increase the current output of an array by connecting the pv panels in parallel.
 That is connecting solar panels in parallel increases the available current of the system, so two identical panels connected in parallel will produce double the current as compared to just one single panel.
 But while the currents add up, the panel voltage stays the same.

 When PV panels are wired electrically in parallel, the positive (+) terminals of all the panels are connected together (positive to positive), and all the negative (-) terminals are connected together (negative to negative), until all the panels are wired in parallel and you are left with one single positive terminal and one single negative terminal to attach to your regulator and batteries.
 Note that series strings of PV panels can also be connected in parallel (multi-strings) to increase current and therefore power output.

-Solar Panels in Parallel of the Same Type
+Parallel Connected Solar Panels of the Same Type

 In this scenario, all the solar PV panels are of the same type and power rating.
 The total current output becomes the sum of the current rating of each individual panel but the parallel connected voltage is equal to the panel voltage as shown.

 Using the same three 12 volt, 5.0 ampere pv panels from above, we can see that they are connected together in a parallel.
 The combined connection produces a total of 15 amperes (5 + 5 + 5) at 12 volts DC, giving combined wattage of 180 watts (volts x amps), compared to the 60 watts of just one single panel.
 If the array consisted of “n” number of solar pv panels with exactly the same electrical characteristics, then the total current output would be I1 times “n” (I*n) amperes with the output voltage being equal to V1.
 Thus the total power output of the combination will be equal to V*I*n watts.